awsdocs/amazon-rekognition-developer-guide/doc_source/text-detecting-text-procedure.md

 ### Word and Line Relationships<a name="text-ids"></a>

 Each `TextDetection` element has an identifier field, `Id`\.
 The `Id` shows the word's position in a line\.
 If the element is a word, the parent identifier field, `ParentId`, identifies the line where the word was detected\.
 The `ParentId` for a line is null\.
-For example, the line "but keep" in the preceding image has the following the `Id` and `ParentId` values:
+For example, the line "but keep" in the example image has the following the `Id` and `ParentId` values:

 |  Text  |  ID  |  Parent ID  |